2019 Vault Rankings

 General Mills is a true industrial powerhouse, and a great place to launch a career.

-The majority of the firm's sales (about 60%) come from North America Retail, which markets cereals like Cheerios, packaged meals such as Hamburger Helper, the Pillsbury and Yoplait brands, snacks like Nature Valley granola bars, baking products such as Betty Crocker, and Small Planet Foods, a subsidiary that offers organic brands Cascadian Farm and Muir Glen.
+The majority of the firm's sales (about 60%) come from North America Retail, which markets cereals like Cheerios, packaged meals such as Hamburger Helper, the Pillsbury and Yoplait brands, snacks like Nature Valley granola bars, baking products such as Betty Crocker, a subsidiary that offers organic brands Cascadian Farm and Muir Glen.

-Convenience Stores & Foodservice generates more than 10% of sales and delivers baking mixes and flour to bakeries and grocery store bakeries; branded cereals, snacks, backed goods, and yogurt to schools, restaurants, and hotels; and a variety of products to convenience stores and vending machines.
+Convenience Stores & Foodservice generates about 10% of sales and delivers baking mixes and flour to bakeries and grocery store bakeries; branded cereals, snacks, backed goods, and yogurt to schools, restaurants, and hotels; and a variety of products to convenience stores and vending machines.

 General Mills also owns interest in two joint ventures: Cereal Partners Worldwide with Nestlé (which sells such breakfast cereals as Chocapic, Nesquick, Shreddies, and Uncle Toby's) and Häagen-Dazs Japan (which operates ice cream cafés in that country).

-U.S. Retail accounted for about 60% of the company's net sales in fiscal 2016 (May year end) and the International segment, 28%.
-The remainder was accounted for by Convenience Stores & Foodservice.
+U.S. Retail accounted for about 75% of the company's net sales in fiscal 2020 (May year-end) and the International segment, nearly 25%.

 General Mills sells its products in more than 100 countries throughout North America, Latin America, Europe, the Middle East, Asia, and Australia.
-The US is its largest market, accounting for three-quarters of sales.
+The US is its largest market, accounting for about 75% of sales.

 In addition to its consolidated operations, the company has about 50% stake in two strategic joint ventures that manufacture and market food products sold in more than 130 countries worldwide.

-The company operates more than 50 facilities for the production of a wide variety of food products.
-Of these facilities, about 25 are located in the US, four in the Greater China region, three in Canada, eight in Europe/Australia, and nine in Latin America.
+The company operates more than 45 facilities for the production of a wide variety of food products.
+Of these facilities, about 25 are located in the US, less than 5 in the Greater China region, and in Canada, about 10 in Europe/Australia, and in Latin America.

 Sales and Marketing